DavidArrebola/tomtom/README.md

 ## Flexibility for Consumers

-Designed to allow additional parameters, ensuring the package can be easily customized and extended.
+Designed to allow additional parameters, ensuring the package can be easily customised and extended.

 **Key Points:**